-interrogate interview you!
+Thanks for letting us interrogate you!
 Can you give us a go-for-the-gut answer as to why you wanted to be an author?

 Tell us (we won’t tell promise!) is it all it’s cracked up to be?
 I mean what are the perks and what are the demands?

 It’s hard work, long hours, long years, solitary, but from the satisfaction it gives me I can definitely say it’s worth it.
 It’s not for the faint-hearted, though.

 Which route did you take – traditional or self-published – and can you give us the nitty gritty low down on what’s that like?

 My publisher is an independent university press.
 They’ve been supportive and professional in every way possible.
 I entered a story collection contest they sponsored and I won.
 That’s how we came together.

 Tell us for real what your family feels about you spending so much time getting your book written, polished, edited, formatted, published, what have you?

 I live alone so I have no one to answer to but myself.
 There are things in one’s life where it doesn’t matter what other people think.